MoatLab/FEMU/README.md

 GRUB_SERIAL_COMMAND="serial --unit=0 --speed=115200 --word=8 --parity=no --stop=1"
 ```

-   - Still in the VM, update the grub
+Still in the VM, update the grub

 ```
 $ sudo update-grub
+$ sudo shutdown -h now
 ```

   Now you're ready to `Run FEMU`.
 If you stick to a Desktop version guest OS,